w3c-ccg/traceability-vocab/packages/traceability-schemas/scripts/readme.md

 ## openapi-to-context.js

-Used to generate the `/docs/contexts/traceability-v1.jsonld` file when running `npm run build`.
+This script is used to generate the `/docs/contexts/traceability-v1.jsonld` file when running `npm run build`.

 ## regenerate.js